 With the help of few others, I added some new features to the Front Panel Menu System (FPMS) of the WLAN Pi.
 I refer to these as “networkinfo”, if you were wondering where the name came from.
-I am really pleased that all of them actually made it into the official WLAN Pi image and are available to you out of the box.
+I am really pleased that most of them actually made it into the official WLAN Pi image and are available to you out of the box.
 Here is some documentation for you so that you do not have to reverse-engineer the code.

 Public IP Address

 “Menu > Network > Public IP Address” shows the public IP address of your WLAN Pi.
 Country associated to the IP address is displayed along with the AS number and reverse IP address hostname (PTR record) if available.